AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 ### BPM master options

 BPM masters can have multipliers or dividers set which allows you to vary how the tapped speed relates to the effect speed.
-To modify the options, press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) at the top level menu then press the blue button of the BPM master.
+To modify the options, press <Keys.HardKey>Options</Keys.HardKey> (or <Keys.SoftKey>Options</Keys.SoftKey> softkey) at the top level menu then press the **Select** button of the BPM master.

 Normally the BPM master fader sets the BPM, and the multiplier is shown below.
-Tapping the blue button will also set the BPM or you can enter BPM on the keypad and press the blue button of the master to set it.
+Tapping the **Select** button will also set the BPM or you can enter BPM on the keypad and press the **Select** button of the master to set it.
 This is how a BPM master looks with the BPM set by the fader:<br/>
 ![BPM Master on playback](/docs/images/BPM-Master-on-playback.png)